zzkk77xx/multisub-extension/README.md

 3. Create a password
 4. Your wallet is restored

+### Resetting the Wallet

+If you need to start fresh or fix issues:

+1. Open the extension
+2. Go to the "Settings" tab
+3. Scroll to the "Danger Zone"
+4. Click "Reset Wallet"
+5. Confirm twice (this is irreversible!)
+6. Create a new wallet or import an existing one

+**⚠️ Important**: Save your recovery phrase before resetting!
+This action deletes all wallet data permanently.

+See `RESET_WALLET_GUIDE.md` for detailed instructions.

 ### Using with DApps

 The wallet automatically injects a Web3 provider into web pages, making it compatible with: